WVU-CS330-2024-08-Group02/ClimaCloset/frontend/src/components/Navbar/README.md

 frontend/
-├── src/      # Modifies the UI design and handles user interactions │   ├── components/    # Non-page components of the app │   │   ├── Navbar/         # Navbar appears at the top of the webapp │   │   │   ├── Navbar.css         # Style information for the navbar
+├── src/      # Modifies the UI design and handles user interactions │   ├── components/    # Non-page components of the app │   │   ├── Navbar/         # Creates and formats the Navbar │   │   │   ├── Navbar.css         # Style information for the navbar
 │   │   │   ├── Navbar.jsx         # Sets up and implements the navbar
 │   │   │   └── README.md